Life insurance can be a very important item to carry.

 Rapid Decision Senior Life Term and Whole Life

 - Rapid Decision Guaranteed Issue – The Rapid Decision Guarantee Issue plan is also available for those who are between the ages of 50 and 85 years of age.
 This too can help in paying for final expenses.
 There are no medical questions to answer on the application for this particular product.
-The face amount of coverage can go up to $20,000, and the full amount of the death benefit will be paid out after the insured has had the policy for a period of at least three years.
+The face amount of coverage can go up to $20,000, and the full death benefit will be paid out after the insured has had the policy for a period of at least three years.

 Accidental Death Benefit